marinusklaassen/SCM_caACLib/README.md

 - Various (demand) UGens
 - Various Patterns
 - MLemurGui
-- Score & Controller interface
+- Score & Controller interface (not yet added)
 - MPreset

 **Example code:**
-Adding a bunch of faders to the Lemur app.
+Adding a bunch of faders with random colors to the Lemur app.

 `~lm = MLemurGui.new;`